 The original event was organised by the Rotary Club of Eastbourne AM in conjunction with the “Save the Stripes” campaign and supported by the Eastbourne Herald in order to raise money to repaint the Beachy Head lighthouse at a cost of some £30,000.
 Had this not been undertaken the iconic red and white stripes would have been allowed to fade and eventually disappear.
 Due to the popularity of the event Eastbourne AM Rotary Club has continued to organise the Challenge every year since with the help of volunteers.
 Part of the funds raised are set aside towards the next re-paint of the lighthouse with the rest donated to local charities which have included the RNLI, St. John Ambulance and the Sussex Association for Spina Bifida and Hydrocephalus.

 The arrival point will be at the kiosk at the foot of the Downs by St. Bede’s school in Eastbourne.
-On arrival, participants will then proceed up the lane for about half a mile to Whitbread Hollow where they will see the check-in desks alongside a gazebo.
+On arrival, participants proceed up the lane for about half a mile to Whitbread Hollow where they will see the check-in desks alongside a gazebo.

 How to Book

 Bookings are made on-line using Eventbrite; which is now open.
 Please complete the registration form and pay on-line.
 By paying you and everyone in your party agree to be bound by the safety guidelines for the event and acknowledge that all participants are responsible for their own safety at all times and enter and walk at their own risk.
 It is further understood that the organisers cannot be held responsible for any injury or loss sustained during or after this event.

 more Eastbourne AM Rotary Club will be welcoming visitors over the weekend of 17th and 18th April

 more Checking-in for the Lighthouse Challenge